Land Title Regularization in Brazil

 Usucapião: Adverse Possession in Brazil

-Usucapião is the legal doctrine that allows someone to acquire land ownership through long-term, uncontested occupation.
+Usucapião is the legal doctrine that allows someone to acquire land ownership through long-term, uncontested occupation, as codified in the Código Civil (Articles 1.238–1.244).
 It’s Brazil’s version of “adverse possession,” but with significant differences from the US.

 Requirements for Usucapião